 Every course is registered at an existing YWAM Operating Location even if it is held at a different location.
 This opens the opportunity to run a course wherever the best location is to serve a given audience and to achieve the desired outcomes.
 For example, a campus in Switzerland can run an English Language course in Egypt to serve Sudanese Refugees!
 The course leader, who is approved by the YWAM Operating Locations leadership, will create the course with an easy and helpful step-by-step online process.
 The approval will be done through a thorough and speedy process including the Base Leader and appropriate UofN Leadership.
 Once the approval process is finished, the course is open to run.

 Each time the course runs there is a simple “re-registration” button which will automatically pre-populate all the fields with the information from the previous course.
 This then allows minor adjustments to be made for and quick re-registration for the course to be run again.
 There is no fee for course registration.
-Support and help is available during the course creation process and there are “Template Courses”, which can be tailored for your use if your course is similar to one that has already been created.
+Support is available on this web site to help you during the course creation process.

 So for example, if a 3 credit course is run in the Brazil and there are 10 students then the formula and total payment would look like this.
 3 (credits) x $4 (B Cat nation.) x 10 (students) = USD 120.
 This cost is not the cost of the course.
 That is separate and determined by the base that is offering the course.
 This cost is what the base running the course pays to the UofN for the records and academics.

 As this initiative of UofN Extension Studies develops we will be able to offer the student registration process in all the main UofN languages.
 With the whole registration process being multilingual it will enable courses to be created, processed and run in multiple languages.